AzureIoTGBB/azure-iot-edge-hol-linux/README.md

 This hands-on lab demonstrates setting up, configuring, and developing modules for [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/).
 The intent of these labs is not to cover exhaustively every IoT Edge topic, but rather cover a scenario that allows the student to learn and understand the basics of IoT Edge, develop modules and Edge ASA jobs, and perform Edge configuration, all in a pseudo-realistic use case.

 These labs were originally developed to be delivered in-person by the Azure IoT GBBs to customers, however, they are available for any customers or partners to leverage, to play, or to learn.
 Over time, they will evolve past this original use to incorporate other use cases.

+## Edge "Device"

+For simplicity of setup, for our "Edge Device", we will actually be using an Ubuntu Linux VM hosted in Azure.
+However, the principals are the same and the functionality is exactly the same as a Linux Edge Device on-premises would be.

+NOTE that the point of using a VM in Azure is so that the lab student doesn't have to install anything (other than putty) on their local machine.
+There are a lot of nice features in Visual Studio Code for developing IoT Edge modules, however, because of the goal of installing nothing on the student's desktop, we will do it the "old fashion way" using Linux native tools.

 In this workshop you will: